eachambers/UNAMtraining/README.md

 In this course, we'll go from obtaining raw ddRADseq data to building basic phylogenies and data visualization.
 Many of these materials have been borrowed/modified from other existing materials.
 I always cite (or link, when applicable) the source of such materials.

-Calendar of events during your stay can be found here.

 **Course schedule and associated files:**

 | | Lecture | Lecture topic | In-class worksheet | Cheat sheets/relevant files |